Welcome to MusicDayz

 The musical Guys And Dolls is presented at The 46th Street Theatre, Broadway, New York City, USA, during a run of 1200 performances.

-Judy Garland plays the second of seven nights at The Empire Theatre, Glasgow, Scotland.
+Judy Garland plays at The Empire Theatre, Edinburgh, Scotland.

 Barbra Streisand continues with a month-long residency at The Caucus Club, Detroit, Michigan, USA.

-Barbra Streisand plays the first of ten nights at The Caucus Club in Detroit, Michigan, USA.
+Barbra Streisand plays the seventh of ten nights at The Caucus Club in Detroit, Michigan, USA.

 Comedy singing duo The Smothers Brothers continue with a three-week engagement at The Crystal Palace, Gaslight Square, St Louis, Missouri, USA.
 Second on the bill is teenage singer Barbra Streisand.

-Barbra Streisand continues with a month-long engagement at The Bon Soir Club, New York City, USA.
+Barbra Streisand plays the fourteenth night in a month-long engagement at The Bon Soir Club, New York City, USA.

-Barbra Streisand plays the eighth of twenty-seven nights at The Caucus Club, Detroit, Michigan, USA.
+Barbra Streisand plays the fifth of twenty-seven nights at The Caucus Club, Detroit, Michigan, USA.

 Shirley Bassey and Matt Monro play at The Gaumont, Worcester, England, UK, Europe